Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Temporal dependence

-Now consider the rfMRI data example of a single subject which will be further analyzed in Subsection~\ref{I-realdata}.
+Now take a look at the rfMRI data example of a single subject which will be further analyzed in Subsection~\ref{subs:real data}.
 The data set consists of 1190 temporal brain images.
 We consider 907 functional brain nodes in each image.
-All node time series have passed the Priestley-Subba Rao test for stationarity \citep{Prie69} with a significance level of 0.05 for $p$-values adjusted by the false discovery rate controlling procedure of \citet{Benj01}.
-Hence the autocorrelations $\{\rho_{kk}^{ij}\}$ can be approximated by tha sample autocorrelations $\{\hat{\rho}_k(t)\}$ for each $k$.
-To save computational cost, we only plot the autocorrelations in Figure~\ref{I-autocorrelation}.
-One may make a mild assumption that the cross-correlations are dominated by the autocorrelations in the sense that $|\rho_{kl}^{ij}|\le C|\rho_{kk}^{ij}|$ for a fixed constant $C>0$, thus only need to check the autocorrelations in practice.
-Figure~\ref{I-autocorrelation}(a) shows that $\max_{1\le i\le p}|\hat{\rho}_i(t)|$ can be bounded by $10^8t^{-3}$, but not by $10^7t^{-3}$.
-Thus the temporal dependence assumption of \citet{Bhat14} does not seem to fit the data well.
-For a randomly selected brain node, the least squares fitting for a log-linear model yields $|\hat{\rho}_1(t)|=0.26t^{-0.50}$, thus the applicability of \citet{Chen13} is in question.
-Figure~\ref{I-autocorrelation}(b) illustrates the estimated autocorrelations for two randomly selected brain nodes, which clearly have different patterns, indicating that the assumption of homogeneous decay rates for all time series in \citet{Zhou14} does not hold.
-On the other hand, Figure~\ref{I-autocorrelation}(a) shows that the rfMRI data have the PDD structure with $\hat\alpha=0.25$ since $\max_{1\le i\le p}|\hat{\rho}_i(t)|\le t^{-0.25}$, assuming the cross-correlations are dominated by the autocorrelations.
+All node time series have passed the Priestley-Subba Rao test for stationarity \cite{Prie69}, the generalized Jarque-Bera test for Gaussianity \cite{Bai05}, and the Hinich's bispectral test for linearity \cite{Hini82}.
+Hence the linear spatio-temporal model that we will define in the next subsection with sub-Gaussian tails seems adequate for the data.
+There are 134 time series detected as long-memory by the GPH test \cite{Gewe83}.
+All these tests are conducted with a significant p-value of 0.05 adjusted by the false discovery rate controlling procedure of \cite{Benj01}.
+Hence, the weak temporal dependence models of \cite{Bhat14,Bhat14_2,Chen13} do not apply to these long-memory time series.
+For node $k$, its autocorrelation function $\rho_k(t):=\rho_{[k]}^{ij}$, $t=|i-j|$, can be approximated by the sample autocorrelation function $\hat{\rho}_k(t)$.
+Figure~\ref{autocorrelation} shows that the rfMRI data approximately satisfy the PDD model~\eqref{PDD} with $C_0=1$ and $\alpha=0.30$ since $\max_{1\le k\le p}|\hat{\rho}_k(t)|\le t^{-0.30}$.
+The figure also illustrates the estimated autocorrelation functions for two randomly selected brain nodes, which clearly have different patterns, indicating that the assumption of homogeneous decay rates for all time series in \cite{Zhou14} does not hold.